Home

 What’s the difference between fleas and ticks?

-Fleas and ticks are very alike in that they’re both parasites which can cause your pet some serious both.
-They can also be prevented and treated in similar ways, which we’ll run through later.
+Fleas and ticks are both parasites which can cause your pet some serious bother.
+They can also be prevented and treated in similar ways.
 The main difference between fleas and ticks is how and where your dog might acquire them - fleas can be transferred from all sorts of places including upholstery, and other pets, whereas ticks are likely to jump onto your pet (or even you!) during walks, particularly in grassy areas.

 Why is protection against fleas and ticks important?